 Sensing the lateness of the day, Earthstar continued her journey in search of “High Tea.”
 She wasn’t quite sure where she’d find it and followed the river on a trail through a black walnut forest.

-Earthstar passed a large building with an open lawn just as a loud bell sounded and large beings with legs spilled out onto the trail.
-They chattered about their lit class and laughed as Lillie, one of the students, recounted her scifi story about flying giant tardigrades that terrorized human cities for destroying the planet.
+Earthstar passed a large building with an open lawn just as a loud bell sounded and large two-legged beings spilled out onto the trail.
+They chattered about their lit class and laughed as Lillie, one of the students, recounted her scifi story about flying giant tardigrades that terrorized human cities for destroying the planet with fossil fuel emissions.

 Attack of the giant tardigrades (image by Ramul in Deviant Art)